A Python package for 3D object detection and spatial mapping using a webcam, combining YOLO object detection with monocular depth estimation.

 - License

-Spatial Detector combines state-of-the-art object detection with monocular depth estimation to create a 3D representation of objects in your environment using only a standard webcam.
-It provides both a command-line interface for interactive use and a Python API for integration into your own applications.
+Spatial Detector combines state-of-the-art object detection with monocular depth estimation to create a 3D representation of objects in your environment using only a standard webcam or iPhone camera.
+It provides a user-friendly web interface, a desktop command-line application, and a Python API for integration into your own applications.

 The project uses YOLOv8 for object detection and MiDaS for depth estimation, with optimizations for both Apple Silicon (M1/M2) through Metal Performance Shaders and NVIDIA GPUs through CUDA.